Student leadership, democracy and student voice are central to the way our school works.

 We provide opportunities for our students to develop all their varied talents and mature into confident young adults.

 Senior Students are a vital part of the school and work with the senior leadership team and teachers to make improvements to the learning environment of their peers.
-They apply and are interviewed for a wide range of posts, including Student Head of Schools, Department Senior Students, Charity Leads, Sports Leaders etc. 106 students were appointed to these roles during the recruitment round at the end of their Year 10 in the Summer term of 2016.
+They apply and are interviewed for a wide range of posts, including Student Head of Schools, Department Senior Students, Charity Leads, Sports Leaders etc.

 Information from the Student Cabinet